Billy Hanna: Military career

-Hanna was born in Lurgan, County Armagh, Northern Ireland in about 1929, and brought up as a Protestant.
-According to journalist David McKittrick in his book Lost Lives, Hanna, at an early age became "obsessed with guns and military paraphernalia in general".
+Billy Hanna was born in Lurgan, County Armagh, Northern Ireland, in about 1929, and brought up as an Ulster Protestant.
+He was the son of William Armstrong Hanna and Anna Jane Lavery.
+According to journalist David McKittrick in his book Lost Lives, Hanna at an early age became "obsessed with guns and military paraphernalia in general".

 He began his military career in the British Army, serving in the Royal Ulster Rifles where he held the rank of lance-corporal.
-He was awarded the Military Medal for gallantry during the Korean War.
+He was awarded the Military Medal (MM) for gallantry during the Korean War.

-After Hanna left the regular Army, he joined the North Irish Militia, Territorial Army unit (TA) and later the Ulster Special Constabulary, commonly known as the B Specials, which was a reserve police force in Northern Ireland.
+After Hanna left the regular Army, he joined the North Irish Militia, Territorial Army unit (TA), and later the Ulster Special Constabulary (USC), commonly known as the B Specials, which was a reserve police force in Northern Ireland.
 Upon their disbandment in May 1970, he then became a part-time member of the newly formed Ulster Defence Regiment (UDR).

-He was in 2 UDR's C (Lurgan) Company before it became C Company 11th Battalion Ulster Defence Regiment (C Coy, 11 UDR) in 1972.
+He was in 2 UDR's C (Lurgan) Company before it became C Company, 11th Battalion Ulster Defence Regiment (C Coy, 11 UDR), in 1972.
 He served as a permanent staff instructor (PSI), holding the rank of sergeant, although he was for a time weapons instructor at 2 UDR's base in Gough Barracks in Armagh.
-According to David McKittrick and UDR historian John Potter, Hanna was dismissed from the UDR after serving two years as a sergeant "for UVF activity", however, authors Malcolm Sutton and Martin Dillon suggested he was still a member of the regiment at the time of his death.
+According to David McKittrick and UDR historian John Potter, Hanna was dismissed from the UDR after serving two years as a sergeant "for UVF activity"; however, authors Malcolm Sutton and Martin Dillon suggested he was still a member of the regiment at the time of his death.
 His brother Gordon served as a full-time member of the UDR.

 Members of militant groups such as the Ulster Volunteer Force (UVF) and Ulster Defence Association (UDA) managed to join the UDR despite the vetting process.
 Their purpose in doing so was to obtain weapons, training and intelligence.
-Vetting procedures were carried out jointly by British military intelligence and the Royal Ulster Constabulary's Special Branch and if no intelligence was found to suggest unsuitability individuals were passed for recruitment and would remain as soldiers until the commanding officer was provided with intelligence enabling him to remove soldiers with paramilitary links or sympathies.
+Vetting procedures were carried out jointly by British military intelligence and the RUC's Special Branch, and, if no intelligence was found to suggest unsuitability, individuals were passed for recruitment and would remain as soldiers until the commanding officer was provided with intelligence enabling him to remove soldiers with paramilitary links or sympathies.
 With his previous military experience and decoration for bravery, Hanna was just the type of recruit needed.
 He would have been fast tracked on a refresher course to sharpen up his military skills, and would have been part of the UDR's front line of experienced soldiers when the regiment began duties in 1970.
 In the regimental history of the UDR the author commented on men like him and (referring to another individual) suggested that, "he may have regarded himself as a true blue loyalist but had so little understanding of the meaning of loyalty that he would betray his regiment and his comrades....."